ravindu1024/flickr-search/README.md

 ## Some compromises due to the lack of time

-- I haven't used Dagger for DI and just did manual DI from the App class
 - I didn't use a local db like Room or Realm.
 - Unit tests are not 100% exhaustive.
 Just added some minimal test cases